jimasp/behave-vsc/README.md

 ## Terminology

-- "project" is shorthand for "a root workspace folder that contains feature files".
+- "Project" is shorthand for "a root workspace folder that contains feature files".
 A multi-root workspace can contain multiple projects.
 Each project has its own `.vscode/settings.json` file.

 ## Workspace requirements